On reduced Arakelov divisors of real quadratic fields: A counterexample

 \section{A counterexample}

-For a real quadratic field, the algorithm to test whether a given ideal $I$ is $C$-reduced in Section 4 only requires us to check the elements of $I$ in a certain subset $G$ (see Proposition \eqref{lem:limit2}).
-Since we can bound the covolume of $I$ by $\frac{2}{C} $, the elements of $G$ have length bounded by $\frac{4}{ \pi} C covol(I)$ which is less than $\frac{8}{\pi} $.
-So, $G$ has only a few elements and the test algorithm works well.
+By Lemma \ref{testnorm}, \ref{lem:pri} and \ref{sq}, the first three steps of Algorithm \ref{alg} can be done in time polynomial in $\log|\Delta_F|$.
+Essentially, the last three steps require finding all elements of $I$ in a certain subset $G$ (see Proposition \ref{lem:limit2} and Lemma \ref{lem:limit3}).
+Therefore, the complexity of this algorithm is proportional to the cardinality of $G$.

+For real quadratic fields, the task can be reduced to finding all elements of the subset $G'$ of $G$ by Proposition \ref{lem:u}.
+Since Proposition \ref{lem:s2} and \ref{lem:s11} say that $G'$ have few elements and it is easy to compute them, Algorithm \ref{alg} works well, i.e., it runs in time polynomial in $\log|\Delta_F|$.

-However, for a number field of degree at least $3$, that does not hold.
-In other words, in this case, the set $G$ may have many elements.
-In this section, we provide an example of a real cubic field $F$ with large discriminant $\Delta_F$ and shows that $G$ has at least $ |\Delta_F|^{1/4}$ elements.
-Therefore, the test algorithm in Section 4 is inefficient. \\
+However, for a number field of degree at least $3$, the set $G$ may have many elements, and we currently do not know how to reduce $G$ to a smaller subset.
+Therefore, an algorithm similar to Algorithm \ref{alg} would be inefficient.
+In other words, in bad cases, the complexity of Step 4--6 of Algorithm \ref{alg} may reach $|\Delta_F|^a$ for some $a>0$.
+In this section, we provide an example of a real cubic field $F$ with large discriminant $\Delta_F$ for which $G$ has at least $|\Delta_F|^{1/4}$ elements.